fxu1024/fxu1024.github.io/docs/base/iceberg2iceberg.md

 ![](../../assets/images/base/ice2ice016.png)

-- The options on the Resources tab can remain as default.
+- The options on the Resources tab can stay as default.
 Click Save.

 ![](../../assets/images/base/ice2ice017.png)